Public Administration, BS

 Description

-Are you the person who wants to solve big problems?
+Are you a person who wants to solve big problems?
 Do you want to run a non-profit, manage a city department, or even work with global organizations?
 If so, the Bachelor of Science (B.S.) in Public Administration is the perfect degree for you!

 This program is your essential training for becoming a professional public servant.
 You’ll learn how to manage people (Public Personnel Administration), handle money and budgets (Fiscal Administration), and understand how government policies are made and evaluated.
 You’ll gain crucial skills in ethical decision-making and research.